mpascualach/order_management/README.md

    - Table view for requested orders from a specific customer
    - Interface for downloading Excel/CSV files

-You may access a deployed (provisional) version of the chatbot here: https://ordermanagement2.netlify.app/
+You can access a deployed (provisional) version of the chatbot here: https://ordermanagement2.netlify.app/

+## Other To-dos:

+1. Test with other LLMs (or create a proprietary one)